Litigation in Texas

 Conclusion

-A lawsuit is a business enterprise, and a tough and demanding one at that.
+A lawsuit is a business enterprise and a tough and demanding one at that.
 It should never be taken personally.
 One function of the attorney is to help the client keep a cool head and evaluate the case rationally.

 Legal fees and costs expended to pursue a suit represent a form of business investment.
 Alternatively, for instance, one could put that same money into stocks, real estate, or a gambling trip to Las Vegas.
 The client needs to estimate the rate of return on the investment in exchange for time, effort, and money expended.
 Putting dollars to work in a lawsuit represents an opportunity cost in economic terms, meaning those funds are not available for other uses.
 Clients who say these sorts of businesslike calculations are beside the point, that their suit is all about principle, are the first to tire of the process and quit, leaving their attorneys with unpaid bills and egg on their faces.
 Attorneys do not like to quit and they do not like to lose.
 Clients must have both the fortitude and the finances to support their attorney’s efforts to thoroughly litigate and win the case.